microsoft/vscode-docs/api/references/contribution-points.md

 Currently extension writers can contribute to:

 - The global Command Palette - `commandPalette`
-- The New File item in the File menu and Get Started page - `file/newFile`
+- The New File item in the File menu and Welcome page - `file/newFile`
 - The Explorer context menu - `explorer/context`
 - The editor context menu - `editor/context`
 - The editor title menu bar - `editor/title`